Harold Demsetz: Work

 Demsetz belonged to the Chicago school of economic theory, and was one of the pioneers of the approach now called New Institutional Economics.
 He is a founder of the field of managerial economics.
 He has expanded the theory of property rights now prevalent in law and economics.
 Even though Demsetz never employed game theory, he is a major figure in industrial organization through his writings on the theory of the firm, antitrust policy, and business regulation.
 His expository style is devoid of mathematical formalism to an extent unusual for someone who began his career after 1950.
 His principal influences include Frank Knight and a number of colleagues: Armen Alchian, Ronald Coase, Aaron Director, and George Stigler.

 Demsetz coined the term "nirvana fallacy" in 1969.

 The 1972 Demsetz and Armen Alchian article Production, Information Costs and Economic Organization was selected as one of the twenty most important articles published in the first century of the American Economic Review.

+One of his most significant works over the course of many decades was on externalities, in which he disputed the conclusions of Pigou and of Coase and showed that there is no problem of externalities which invokes a role for the government.
+Instead, with strategic behaviour we might get a problem of public goods with a potential role for the government.
+His 2011 paper, "The Problem of Social Cost: What Problem?
+A Critique of the Reasoning of A.C.
+Pigou and R.H.
+Coase" provides a detailed analysis of this position.